iSOLveIT/protege_owl/_sources/index.rst.txt

 and the datatype.
 In the following example, a Target is the Employee class in the Pizza ontology.
 An example constraint is that the ssn property must have exactly one value.
-Another example constraint is that the format of the ssn value must be a string of the form: “NNN-NN-NNNN” where each N must be an integer.
+Another example constraint is that the format of the ssn value must be a string of the form: “NNN-NN-NNNN" where each N must be an integer.
 For more on SHACL see the references in the bibliography.